CogentRoleplayCommunity/FogentRoleplay/Adventures/LostTunnelsOfTundelver.md

 If the characters inquire about Mountainmaw Castle, Reidoth readily offers directions.
 As a member of the Emerald Enclave, a widely-spread organization of wilderness survivalists dedicated to preserving the natural balance and addressing threats to it, he is well-aware of the need to protect this equilibrium.
 The Enclave strives to maintain harmony between the elemental forces of the world, prevent the excesses of civilization and wilderness from clashing, and support those facing the dangers of the wilds.
 Reidoth considers the Vermkins as a perilous threat to this delicate balance.

-Regarding Wave Echo Cave, Reidoth refuses to disclose its location but offers to guide the party there in exchange for a favor.
+Regarding Tide Echo Cavern, Reidoth refuses to disclose its location but offers to guide the party there in exchange for a favor.
 His request is for them to confront the dragon in area 7.
 If they succeed in this daunting task, Reidoth will uphold his end of the bargain but will not accompany the party inside the mine.

 Should the characters turn hostile and attack him for any reason, Reidoth takes the form of a gray squirrel and darts out of the cottage through a crack in the wall, disappearing into the woods.
 His watch post contains nothing of material value.